912-Dinu-TeodorGabriel/Quoridor-Panda3D/README.md

 <h1>Version 1.1</h1>
 ~bug fix : when the black won the undo didn't work properly

-~new : you can visualize the wall block until you place it
+~new : you can visualize the wall block before placing it
 <h1>Version 1.0</h1>
 ~RELEASE~